oudream/RobWork/doc/sphinx/contributing/coding_standard.rst

 *****************************

-All classes which are expected to be passed as pointers should declare a pointer typedef using the RobWork smart pointer rw::common::Ptr.
+All classes which are expected to be passed as pointers should declare a pointer typedef using the RobWork smart pointer rw::core::Ptr.

 .. code-block:: cpp

    class MyClass;

    // A pointer to a MyClass
-   typedef rw::common::Ptr<MyClass> MyClassPtr;
+   typedef rw::core::Ptr<MyClass> MyClassPtr;

 Classes taking pointers to objects should likewise use the smart pointer to determine ownership and avoid memory leaks.